Medecube/MoDK/README.md

    3. Reactor Grade Heavy Water

       Now, this where the fun starts.
 This RG-HW stuff is used in cooling nuclear reactors.
-It's 99% of the Hydrogen atoms were replaced with it's isotope.
+99% of its Hydrogen atoms were replaced with its isotope, Deuterium.
 However, we still have no use for it yet (and it's even worse for you to drink it!)

    4. Deuterium